Skip to main content

 From my experience of teaching English and proofreading translations, speakers of other languages seem not to have a problem with apostrophes.
 I dare say it's a phenomenon occurring mostly in English-speaking countries.
 The British linguist Randolph Quirk once said, “It would be ironic indeed if the millions of people diligently learning the language of Shakespeare took more care in their use of English than those for whom it is the native tongue.”

 There is cause for celebration, however.
 Literacy levels have risen dramatically the world over in the last two hundred years.
 According to ourworldindata.org, only 12% of people could read and write in 1820.
 In 2016, a staggering 86% were literate.
-So, while the likes of Lynne Truss bemoan the lack of regard for correct punctuation, the bigger picture is looking very rosy indeed.
+So, while the likes of Lynne Truss bemoan the lack of regard for spelling, grammar and punctuation, the bigger picture is looking very rosy indeed.
 And with so many forms of written communication nowadays, and with so many of us using them, there are bound to be mistakes.
 That's why we need proofreaders.

 Comments